-Capacity Building:

-Strengthening the knowledge, skills, and resources of individuals and institutions involved in digital education and implementation through training and professional development initiatives.
+Capacity Building: Strengthening the knowledge, skills, and resources of individuals and institutions involved in digital education and implementation through training and professional development initiatives.

-Education Digital Infrastructure:

-Hardware, software, and tools necessary to develop, deploy, and manage digital education applications in TVFT institutions
+Education Digital Hardware, software, and tools necessary to develop, deploy, and manage digital education applications in TVET institutions.

-Responsible Stakeholders: Stakeholders who play crucial roles in ensuring the effective, ethical, and responsible use of digital technologies in TVET education.

-Educators:

-A person who provides instruction or education.
-In the context of TVET, educators refer to teachers, trainers, tutors, lecturers, instructors or facilitators with competencies to provide education and training to students/learners in technical and vocational fields.
+- ResponsibleStakeholders who play crucial roles in ensuring the effective, ethical, and responsible use of digital technologies in TVET education. - Educators: A person who provides instruction or education.
+In the context of TVET, educators refer to teachers, trainers, tutors, lecturers, instructors or facilitators with competencies to provide education and training to students/learners in technical and vocational fields. - Computer Networks: A collection of interconnected devices, such as tablets, smartphones, printers, computers, servers, routers, and switches that communicate with each other to share resources and data. - Educational and Systems or structures designed to facilitate the exchange of knowledge, skills, and resources among individuals, institutions, or organizations involved in education and training. - Zero-Rating: Refers to the practice where internet service providers (ISPs) or mobile network operators allow users to access certain content or services without counting it against their data plan or incurring data usage charges. - ICT CompetencyAlso known as Information and CommunicationStandards:Technology Competency Standards refer to a set of guidelines, skills, and knowledge that individuals need to effectively use digital technologies in various professional and educational contexts.

-Computer Networks:

-A collection of interconnected devices, such as tablets, smartphones, printers, computers, servers, routers, and switches that communicate with each other to share resources and data.

-Educational and training networks:

-Systems or structures designed to facilitate the exchange of knowledge, skills, and resources among individuals, institutions, or organizations involved in education and training.

-Zero-Rating:

-Refers to the practice where internet service providers (ISPs) or mobile network operators allow users to access certain content or services without counting it against their data plan or incurring data usage charges.

-ICT Competency Standards: Also known as Information and Communication Technology Competency Standards refer to a set of guidelines, skills, and knowledge that individuals need to effectively use digital technologies in various professional and educational contexts.

-Micro credentials:

-Short, competency-based recognition courses that verify, validate, and attest someone have gained specific skills and competencies
+Micro credentials: Short, competency-based recognition courses that verify, validate, and attest someone have gained specific skills and competencies